BDC Hamburger Icon

 Mistakes to avoid when taking your e-commerce business international

-Taking your e-commerce business into other countries can expand your market, but there are also significant risks involved.
+Expanding your e-commerce business to other countries can grow your market, but there are also significant risks.
 Avoid these common mistakes when going global.

 Not doing sufficient research

-Before launching your business in a new international market, research that market thoroughly to make sure that your product or service has a good chance of success in that area.
-Research the following topics.
+Before launching your business in a new international market, research it thoroughly to set up your product or service for a good chance of success.
+Your market research plan should include the following assessments:

-Demand: Is there enough demand in this market for your product?
-Look at competing products to gauge if there is ample need, especially at the price point you are intending to use.
-Remember to factor in any additional costs associated with doing business in that market to arrive at a price and then compare that figure with competitive products.
-Assess if your product provides something new or is it just another lesser-known version of something people already have.
+• Market demand: Is there enough demand for your product in this market?
+Look at competitors to gauge market demand, especially at your price point.
+Factor in additional costs associated with doing business in that market to arrive at a price, and then compare that figure with competitive products.
+Do you stand out from the competition?
+Or is your product a lesser-known version of a known entity?

-Additional costs: Doing business in other countries involves a lot of additional costs that you don’t have when selling domestically.
-For example, foreign exchange rates can fluctuate and rapidly eat into your profit margin.
-Physically getting products to foreign countries is more expensive because of additional shipping expenses and tariffs, taxes and customs fees.
-Have a firm handle on these extra costs to ensure that your venture in that market can be profitable.
+• Additional costs: Doing business in other countries involves added costs.
+For example, foreign exchange rates can fluctuate and hurt your profit margin.
+Shipping products to foreign countries is more expensive due to additional shipping expenses, tariffs, taxes and customs fees.
+Have a firm handle on these extra costs to heighten your venture’s profitability.

-Reliability of international partners: You are likely to need a local partner for logistics, customer service or even manufacturing.
-Since they are so far away, it is more difficult to keep tabs on their operations or assess their financial stability.
-In addition, you may run into issues with time zones, communication and culture.
+• Reliability of international partners: It’s crucial to research any partner you use for logistics, customer service and manufacturing.
 If possible, visit prospective international partners before hiring them.
 Get references, especially from firms they have done business with in the U.S., to identify any potential difficulties.

 TipBottom line